-• Levels: The Levels tab gives you an overview of the volume level of your tracks, including the Returns and the Master track.
+• Levels: The Levels tab gives you an overview of the volume level of your tracks, including the Returns and the Main Output track.

-Tap a level slider and then use the data dial or -/+ buttons to adjust the volume level of the currently selected track, return or master.
+Tap a level slider and then use the data dial or -/+ buttons to adjust the volume level of the currently selected track, return or main output.
 Alternatively, tap and drag a level slider to adjust the volume level.